-Strings of dried paprika and spicy Hungarian kolbász salami hanging are a ubiquitous sight in the market hall and the aroma is just heavenly.
-Hungary is one of the world’s main paprika-producing regions, with several varieties that differ in spiciness and color.
-Paprika powder and paprika paste is a Hungarian staple that makes for a perfect souvenir.
-The famed Hungarian dessert wine, Tokaji Aszu, one of the world’s most coveted libations is also available as a souvenir.
-We purchased quite a lot of paprika and salami ourselves.
+Strings of hanging dried paprika and spicy Hungarian kolbász salami are a ubiquitous sight in the market hall and the aroma had me practically salivating.
+Hungary is one of the world’s main paprika-producing regions, with several varieties that differ in pungency and color.
+Paprika powder and paprika paste are Hungarian staples that make perfect souvenirs.
+The famed Hungarian dessert wine, Tokaji Aszu (from the Tokaj region in Hungary), one of the world’s most coveted libations is also available as a souvenir.

 2. Gellert Hill Cave Church

 Cross the Liberty Bridge to head over to your next destination.
-On the southern side of the Gellert hill quite close to the famous Gellert Baths, you’ll find the entrance to the Gellert Hill Cave Church.
+The entrance to Gellert Hill Cave Church lies on the southern side of the Gellert Hill, quite close to the famous Gellert Baths.
 Having seen so many churches with high ceilings, ornate domes, and towers, I was really keen on seeing the Cave Church.
 It is basically hewn into the dolomite rock of Gellert Hill and is the antithesis of a traditional church.
-The church has an intriguing history with the entrance to the caves was constructed by Pauline monks in the 1920s to its closure during the Communist regime, and its re-opening after the fall of the Iron Curtain.
+The church has an intriguing history with the entrance to the caves being constructed by Pauline monks in the 1920s to its closure during the Communist regime.
+It subsequently re-opened after the fall of the Iron Curtain.

 3. Gellert Hill & Citadella

 Gellert Hill soars majestically above the Danube River, to a commanding height of 235 meters.
 The hike up Gellert Hill can be exhausting but is totally worth the effort.